wbamberg/idl-reference/docs/nsIDNSRecord.md

 was not usuable and should be skipped in future uses of this
 record if other addresses are available.

-@param aPort is the port number associated with the failure, if any.
-       It may be zero if not applicable.

 #### Parameters ####